 For instance, suppose a United States (US) corporation forms a controlled foreign subsidiary in the Cayman Islands, which assesses no income tax on corporate profits.
 The US corporation manufactures widgets to sell in Europe.
 To avoid tax, the corporation can sell the widgets at cost to its subsidiary in the Cayman Islands.
 Since the widgets are sold to the Cayman subsidiary for cost, the corporation earns no profit.
 Then the CFC sells the widgets to its European subsidiary at the market price, so that when the European subsidiary sells it, it earns no profits.
 Only the Cayman subsidiary earns a profit, but pays no tax on it.
-To avoid this type of scenario, the U.S. enacted Subpart F - Controlled Foreign Corporations, which stipulates that any income earned by a CFC that is not distributed or otherwise taxed for the tax year in which it was earned is considered constructively repatriated, and therefore, US persons — which includes citizens, residents, domestic corporations, partnerships, estates, and trusts of the US — must include the pro rata share of their CFC Subpart F income in their gross income.
+To avoid this type of scenario, the U.S. enacted, in 1962, Subpart F - Controlled Foreign Corporations, which stipulates that any income earned by a CFC that is not distributed or otherwise taxed for the tax year in which it was earned is considered constructively repatriated, and therefore, US persons — which includes citizens, residents, domestic corporations, partnerships, estates, and trusts of the US — must include the pro rata share of their CFC Subpart F income in their gross income.
 IRC §951

 Any actual distributions are excluded if they have already been accounted for by the shareholder, and only include income for the portion of the year that the corporation qualifies as a CFC.
 To prevent double taxation, Subpart F income increases the shareholders' basis in the stock and any distributions decreases the basis.